Confluence PDF export alternative

 Reduce manual rework

-Stop repeatedly exporting, checking, attaching, and re-sending the same Confluence content.
+Stop repeatedly exporting, checking, attaching and re-sending the same Confluence content.

 Questions about Confluence PDF export alternatives